niecey0123/my-note-app/README.md

 # Approach to Application Development

 ## Planning:
 Before starting the development process, I outlined the basic features and functionalities of the application.
-This included user stories, wireframes, and database schema design.
+This included wireframes, and database schema design.
 Setting Up the Project: I initialized a new MERN stack project using create-react-app for the frontend and set up a basic Express.js server for the backend.
 MongoDB was chosen as the database to store to-do list data.
 ## Backend Development:
 I implemented the backend logic using Express.js and Node.js.
 This included setting up routes for handling CRUD operations (Create, Read, Update, Delete) for to-do list items.